fenilli/formkit-addon-inertia/README.md

 ## Improvements

 - [ ] Add a playground with inertia for easy testing and implementing new features
+- [ ] Add formkit typescript types to the plugin parameter
 - [ ] Make sure that only the formkit node is changed when inertia makes a visit
 - [ ] Add progress state to formkit so it can be tracked and used if needed
 - [ ] Remove the event when the node is also removed
+- [ ] Add automatic backend form validation and reseting fields when input is changed
 - [ ] Add cancelable visits when possible via schema or function

 ## Installation